Conflict happens. How we deal with it is what separates great managers from meh managers.

 - More stress

-In a recent manager training webinar, I explained how conflict evokes negative words and emotions because the experience of conflict is so unpleasant.
+In a recent manager training webinar I hosted, I explained how conflict evokes negative words and emotions because the experience of conflict is so unpleasant.
 A simple Google search results in an explanation of conflict as a clash of interests, arguments, or differences in thought processes or attitudes.
 But, there are so many people with different interests and perspectives that get along, and that can work together.
 What is their secret?

 Perhaps it’s their understanding of conflict not as a “clash” or “argument,” but for what it truly is: a breakdown in productive and positive communication.